Demexis/Starbound-ColorOptionsPicker/README.md

 ![Edit HSV Form](Readme/readme_colorTransition_EditingHSV.png)

+It is important to be aware of another color selection option.
+You can select a specific color for editing by clicking on a pixel in the image under the "Colored Sprite" label.

 After choosing the colors, in order to export these entries back to the filled "colorOptions" parameter, select ***File -> Export -> Color Options...***

 ![File Export](Readme/readme_export_colorOptions.png)